Panda-in-dem-Kapuzenpullover/RAINING-OS/README.md

 Performance

 Liquorix Kernel: Zen-interactive tuned kernel for low-latency desktop use and gaming.
+(FOR DESKTOP ONLY)

 Minimal Overhead: Stripped-back background services; only what is essential for security and stability remains.